High School Program

 BASE Education curriculum is appropriate for all students, not just high-risk teens.
-Most modules have an instructional version option (for use in the classroom and small group settings), as well as, a companion parent module.
-All modules are offered in a variety of languages and are written at a 6th-grade reading level.
+Most modules have an instructional version option (for use in the classroom and small group settings) as well as a companion parent module.
+All modules are offered in a variety of languages and are written at a sixth-grade reading level.
 The modules are enhanced routinely to reflect the latest research results available.
-We add new module regularly!

 Everyone was impacted by the events of last year and all students continue to feel the impact in various ways.

 Defines adrenaline, distinguishes between fight or flight, discusses teenage thrill-seeking, highlights the impact adrenaline has on the body, defines alternatives, explores barriers to success, and provides tools to overcome challenges.